April 26, 2021

 Full language immersion in China is definitely the most effective way to improve your understanding of measure words as well as your overall Chinese fluency.

 If studying Chinese in China isn’t possible, however, you should still make every effort to listen to Chinese frequently.
 Even passive listening can be amazingly effective.
+Try checking out our list of excellent Chinese podcasts for some ideas on what to listen to.
 You should also seek out native Chinese speakers to practice with, whether in your community or online.

 With a bit of determination, you’ll soon be using measure words like an old China hand.